technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

    ![A screenshot of a computer screen AI-generated content may be incorrect.](./media/image4.png)

-6. Run below setup script to deploy all the required resources.for the prompt Enter the name of an existing Azure Resource Group: enter
+6. Run below setup script to deploy all the required resources.For the prompt Enter the name of an existing Azure Resource Group: enter
     +++@lab.CloudResourceGroup(ResourceGroup1).Name+++.
 The deployment take20-30 to deploy all resources.

   +++./setup.sh+++